Invoca/developer-docs/README.md

 Here is the rendered template:

 .. example_directive::
-  :value: test
+  :value: this has been substituted
 ```

 #### Output
-This is the output that woudl be generated:
+This is the output that would be generated:
 ```
 <p>Here is the rendered template:</p>

-<div class="sample">This is my amazing test</div>
+<div class="sample">This is my amazing this has been substituted</div>
 ```

 ## Differences between local and ReadTheDocs.org